Concordium/concordium-base/smart-contracts/docs/src/tutorials/first-contract.rst

 .. _first-contract:

 ===============================================
-My first smart contract: Hello Counter
+My first smart contract: Counter
 ===============================================

 In this tutorial, we are going to build a minimal smart contract.